Huegoxaga/notes/python/standard-library.md

-cycle(x) #infinitely iterates through an iterable (for instance a list or string). repeat(x) #repeats an object, either infinitely or a specific number of times(x). product(iterable1,iterable2) #return an object contains all possible combination product of these two iterables. (all possible iterable 1 , all possible iterable 2 ) permutation(iterable)   #return an object contains all possible comb for the single iterable. takewhile(predicateFunc, iterables) # return object with items that only satisfy the predicate function. chain(x,y) #combine iterables accumulate(iterables)  #return a object contains a list of sum up to its position.
+cycle(x) #infinitely iterates through an iterable (for instance a list or string). repeat(x) #repeats an object, either infinitely or a specific number of times(x). product(iterable1,iterable2) #return an object contains all possible combination product of these two iterables. (all possible iterable 1 , all possible iterable 2 ) product(iterable, repeat=3) # its the same as product(iterable, iterable, iterable) permutation(iterable)   #return an object contains all possible comb for the single iterable. takewhile(predicateFunc, iterables) # return object with items that only satisfy the predicate function. chain(x,y) #combine iterables islice(iterable, startIdx, endIdx) # returns an iterator that produces the sliced elements one at a time as needed islice(iterable, n) # return first n elements accumulate(iterables)  #return a object contains a list of sum up to its position.
 Can add custom function as a second parameter for other operation other than sum list(accumulate(range(8))) zip_longest(iterable1,iterable2) #pair elements from iterable1 and iterable2 one by one from left to right